-You are expected to undergo a week-long orientation at SOCHARA, Bangalore.
-During the orientation you will be engaged in understanding the concepts of community health, the health status in India and how health is determined by social, economic and political processes.
+You are expected to attend 5 days orientation programme at SOCHARA, Bangalore.
+During the orientation you will be engaged in understanding the concepts of community health, the health status in India and how health is determined by social, economic, and political processes.

 12) Is there any group work?